 Super Tuesday is tomorrow.
 Here's what to expect

-As a result, this is effectively former U.N.
-Ambassador Nikki Haley's last shot to slow former President Donald Trump's path towards nomination.
+As a result, this is effectively former U.S. Ambassador to the U.N.
+Nikki Haley's last shot to slow former President Donald Trump's path toward nomination.
 Ahead of the mammoth election night, Haley's campaign launched a seven-figure national cable and digital ad buy to run through at least Tuesday in hopes of winning over voters.
-Her campaign has also been criss-crossing the country in the final days ahead of March 5 to meet as many voters as possible.
+Her campaign has also been crisscrossing the U.S. in the final days ahead of March 5 to meet as many voters as possible.

-Trump will be entering the week coming off of wins inHaley's home state of South Carolina, winning 60% of the vote, andMichigan, where he secured 70% of the vote.
-While Trump does lead on delegate count and votes, having won every primary thus far, Haley is still securing a third of voters, which could be an eventual concern for Trump in what's shaping up to be a general election rematch with President Biden on Nov.
+Trump will be entering the week coming off wins inHaley's home state of South Carolina, winning 60% of the vote there, andMichigan, where he secured about 70% of the vote.
+While Trump does lead on delegate count and votes, having won every primary but one thus far, Haley is still securing a third of voters, which could be an eventual concern for Trump in what's shaping up to be a general election rematch with President Biden on Nov.
 5.

-Get caught up on delegate counts that each Republican presidential candidate has with NPR's tracker.
+Get caught up on the delegate counts of each Republican presidential candidate with NPR's tracker.

 When will we know results?